-Upon consultation with the TBIC, GFNMS and the Commission established criteria for the siting of moorings on Tomales Bay to achieve the three goals of the plan: 1) Protect public health and improve water quality; 2) Protect habitat and decrease threats to and disturbance of wildlife; and 3) Ensure safe and enjoyable water-related recreation.
-All moorings within Tomales Bay, except those used for aquaculture operations within State water-bottom lease areas, will be required to meet specific criteria protecting seagrass beds, seal haul-out areas, state parks, swimming beaches, boat launches, aquaculture lease areas, and navigational channels.
+Upon consultation with the TBIC, GFNMS and the Commission established criteria for the siting of moorings on Tomales Bay to achieve the three goals of the plan: 1) protect public health and improve water quality; 2) protect habitat and decrease threats to and disturbance of wildlife; and 3) ensure safe and enjoyable water-related recreation.
+All moorings within Tomales Bay, except those used for aquaculture operations within State water-bottom lease areas, will be required to meet specific criteria protecting seagrass beds, seal haul-out areas, State parks, swimming beaches, boat launches, aquaculture lease areas, and navigational channels.

-In 2015 the Commission was issued a permit by the National Oceanic and Atmospheric Administration, Office of National Marine Sanctuaries Program (ONMS) to implement the elements of the Tomales Bay Mooring Program (TBMP), which involve the installation, maintenance, and removal of individual moorings in Tomales Bay.
-On April 28, 2016, the expiration date of the permit was extended by two years to May 31, 2028.
+In 2015, the Commission was issued a permit by the National Oceanic and Atmospheric Administration, Office of National Marine Sanctuaries Program, to implement the elements of the Tomales Bay Mooring Program (TBMP) that involve the installation, maintenance, and removal of individual moorings in Tomales Bay.
+The permit was for a term of 11 years, with an expiration date of May 31, 2026.
+On April 28, 2016, the expiration date of the permit was extended by 2 years to May 31, 2028.